taikano/vim-browser-reload-linux/README.rst

 Vim plugin to reload your browser.
 This is a linux compatible version inspired by the mac version https://github.com/tell-k/vim-browsereload-mac

-This version includes a method for searching by title name instead of class name.

 Required
 =====================